Absenteeism undermines a student’s ability to perform at his/ her best and is

 torn.
 As well, inappropriate slogans on clothing, bare midriffs and spaghetti

-lockers and is not to be worn in classrooms, the library or the cafeteria food
+lockers and is not to be worn in classrooms, or the cafeteria food

 Emergency Preparedness Plan